posm/posm.github.io/src/pages/getting-a-posm/index.md

 First, download the [core POSM software](https://posm.s3.amazonaws.com/releases/posm-0.7.2.iso).
 This will download with the file name `posm-0.7.2.iso`.
-You need to move that onto a USB stick and extract it into a set of folders, but first you'll have to change the USB formatting (UEFI booting is the technical term for what's being facilitated).
+You'll need to extract it into a set of folders on your USB, but first you'll have to change the USB formatting (UEFI booting is the technical term for what's being facilitated).